surifirstpin/biplus_documentation/docs/README.md

 # Faster and smarter decision making

 #### Performance Management

 Easily implement planning solutions and efficient applications to effectively carryout performance with corporate strategic objective.

-####   Advanced Analytics

-Drive your business with better decision-making with more meaningful and forward-looking insights from your data.

 #### Benefits of Live Data

-Bi+ retrieves the latest information and assist your financial advisor to focus on analyzing and controlling spontaneously rather than wasting time for data management.
+Acubi retrieves the most recent information and assist your financial advisor to focus on analyzing and controlling spontaneously rather than wasting time for data management.

 #### Compact